-The Alban Way mainly follows the gentle contours of the local landscape, passing through urban areas of St Albans and Hatfield, and fragments of farmland in between these two conurbations.
+The Alban Way mainly follows the gentle contours of the local landscape, passing through urban areas of St Albans and Hatfield, and fragments of farmland in between these two destinations.
 Cuttings and embankments are a dominant feature of the Alban Way, particularly further west along the route, offering both enclosed and elevated impressions of the local area.

-The route-side habitat influences the atmosphere on the path.
-Vegetation is characterised by scrub and secondary woodland, and where the tree canopy has closed, dense shade is cast onto the path.
+Vegetation is characterised by scrub and secondary broadleaved woodland.
+Where the tree canopy has closed, dense shade is cast onto the path.
 At points along the line where trees have been removed through felling, open areas are present.

-Land use adjacent to the Alban Way is varied, consisting of residential, industrial and green open space, with the Alban Way providing a consistent green corridor connecting these elements together.
+Land use adjacent to the Alban Way is varied, consisting of residential, industrial and green open space, with the Alban Way acting as an important connecting green corridor.

-The landscape around the boundary between St Albans and Hatfield is characterised by low hedges, scrub and standard trees amongst grazed and arable fields, providing a distinctively countryside feel.
-Grass verges are maintained on either side of the main path to provide a visually attractive and important wildlife habitat; in places, the verges contain neutral grassland plant species and tall herbs.
+In rural areas occurring between St Albans and Hatfield boundary, low hedges, scrub and standard trees amongst grazed and arable fields provide a distinctive countryside feel.
+Grass verges are maintained on either side of the main path and in places, contain neutral grassland plant species and tall herbs, which are visually attractive and an important wildlife habitat.